camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/09-tasklist/04-task-forms.html.md

 </script>
 ```

-The above example binds a change listener to the input named `myString`.
+This above example binds a change listener to the input named `myString`.
 Inside the change listener the form fields value is retrieved.
 Using the value, a validation is performed (must equal `cat`) and the form fields validation state is updated accordingly.

 In case you would like to have access to internal services such as [$http](http://docs.angularjs.org/api/ng.$http) to perform validation against a backend you may use the `inject` hook provided inside a form script: